shayki5/azure-devops-create-pr-task/README.md

 - In TFS 2018 you can't use reviewers. still can create a PR without it.

 ## Release Notes

 #### 1.2.186

+- Option to Bypass policy - policies will be explicitly bypassed while the pull request is completed.

+#### 1.2.186